“Vagabond’s” restoration, Part 4….into 2026

 Finally for this update, wing fillets, which were either in a poor condition or needed complete re-fabrication after the aircraft was dismantled in Bad Voslau, continue to receive attention…

-Into February (this update being added on the 12th) and despite the wettest start to a year that most of us can remember, work continues on a lot of familiar areas of the aircraft, along with some new ones as the scope of the team’s work expands and some areas (nacelles being a good example) are nearer completion.
+Into February and despite the wettest start to a year that most of us can remember, work continues on a lot of familiar areas of the aircraft, along with some new ones as the scope of the team’s work expands and some areas (nacelles being a good example) are nearer completion.

 Some examples of parts of the aircraft now receiving more attention are the engine cowlings, and a jig that has been constructed to mount the fin vertically for restoration….